osisoft/OCS-Docs/Documentation/SequentialDataStore/SDS_Types.md

 An SdsType is referenced by its identifier or Id field.
 SdsType identifiers must be unique within a Namespace.

+An SdsType can also refer other SdsTypes by using their identifiers.
+This enables type re-usability.
+Nested types and base types are automatically created as separate types.
+For further information, see [Type Reusability](#Type Reusability)

 SdsTypes define how events are associated and read within a collection of events, or SdsStream.
 The read characteristics when attempting to read non-existent indexes, indexes that fall between, before or after existing indexes, are determined by the interpolation and extrapolation settings of the SdsType.
 For more information about read characteristics see [Interpolation](#interpolation) and [Extrapolation](#extrapolation).

 SdsTypes are mostly immutable.
-When an SdsType is referenced by a stream or a stream view, its form  cannot be changed.
+When an SdsType is referenced by a stream or a stream view or another type, its form  cannot be changed.
 Certain fields, such as the friendly name or description, can be changed because they do not affect the function of the SdsType.
-In addition, the SdsType may be deleted only if no streams or stream views reference it.
+In addition, the SdsType may be deleted only if no streams or stream views or types reference it.

 Only SdsTypes used to define SdsStreams or SdsStreamViews are required to be added to the Sequential data store.
 SdsTypes that define Properties or base types are contained within the parent SdsType and are not required